Semi-Automatic Anthropology: Confronting Complexity, Anthropologically

 Don’t get me wrong.
 I love Daniel Lende–if it weren’t for his re-tweets, you wouldn’t be reading this today, and he’s been blogging about gun violence for longer than most of us have been blogging.
 I love anthropological holism.
 I love multi-dimensional anthropological complexity, especially when it’s posed against uni-dimensional and absurd biological reductionism.

-But we have to wake up and smell the complex holistic coffee.
+But anthropologists need to wake up and smell the complex holistic coffee.
 Complexity, complicated, no easy answers, root causes, asking why: those have all become Republican talking points.
 And it’s not because they’re about to enroll in an anthropology class near you.
 They’ll cut your anthropology budget faster than you can call Florida Governor Rick Scott.
-It’s because complexity is the new code word for legislative paralysis, because gun control is too simple, because even if they allow for some gun control it’s going to get tied to censorship and speech lockdowns, and we can probably bet on yet more money for police and prisons, but hey we’re now in a battle for public safety.
+Complexity is the new code word for legislative paralysis.

 Fortunately Greg Downey, Lende’s now ex-pat Australian colleague, gives us a bit of perspective: